 Minneapolis is an important business centre in the US Midwest.
-Once the world’s flour-milling capital and timber hub, Minneapolis today enjoys a diverse economy with no particular industry dominating.
+Once the world’s flour-milling and timber capital, Minneapolis today enjoys a diverse economy, with no particular dominant industry.
 The major sectors include finance, industry, healthcare, technology, education, government, food manufacturing and retail.
-Theatre and the arts are also important sectors in Minneapolis.
+Theatre and the arts are also important industries in Minneapolis.

 Job market in Minneapolis

-There are several major American and international companies headquartered or with a substantial presence in Minneapolis, and the city is home to a number of Fortune 500 companies.
+There are several major American and international companies headquartered or with a substantial presence in Minneapolis, and the city is home to more than ten Fortune 500 companies.

 The typical Minnesotan wage is a few thousand dollars higher than the national average.
 Between this and the low cost of living in Minneapolis, most new arrivals find themselves able to enjoy a comfortable life in the Twin Cities.